 Contemporary sorcery is about absorbing the strange and unfamiliar.
 We need to look out for simultaneously archaic and highly advanced forms of relating to foreignness.
 The way we see the world has drastically changed over time but there actually exists a continuum between our ancient myths and our latest theories on evolution.
 What underlies both our most abysmal sorceries and our most recent philosophies of becoming is the terrifying, yet ultimately freeing interaction of human and nonhuman agents.
 The way in which theories of posthumanism describe contemporary flows of mutation often resonates strongly with the sorcerer’s merging with the demonic other.
 Both systems of thought aspire to shift our perspective and make us take part in complex feedback processes.
 Our future will depend on how successful we will mediate power relations between all kinds of planetary agents, including ourselves.

 Wherever we look these days, we see cynicism and hopelessness.
 The biggest threat that humanity faces today is to see the future as nothing but a curse.
 Neurologists inform us that the worst aspect of depression is that it narrows our field of vision so that we can see no options to escape our present condition.
-If we can free our eyes for a moment from the media focus on civilizational disintegration, we will maybe see that sorcerous possibilities rise out of the ashes of Empire.
+If we can shift our perspective on the world, we will maybe see that sorcerous possibilities rise out of the ashes of Empire.
 The task that awaits us is to find our equivalents for the sorcerous practices that helped our ancestors to confront the massive threats at the close of the paleolithic ice age.
 We need to recover the original wisdom born from the dark womb of the cave but in order to survive the violence of our times, we must live our visions right here, in the present.
 The dark art is not something from the past, it is the timeless technique of renewing the world through visionary experience.
 What is required is a new form of perception that makes us experience reality differently and see the world through the eyes of the other.
 Sorcery allows us to shed our human skin and expand into the unknown.

 Everything calls for new beginnings.
 We need a new politics of art that is capable of creating unexpected alliances and contact zones between self and other, human and non-human, the terrestrial and the cosmic.
 What is necessary is a shift in perspective that allows us to initiate a general process of reanimation.
 The way we perceive the world conditions, the way we act in and through it.